 Governance of and exit from onshore joint ventures

-Implications of regulatory framework on transaction structure
+Implications of the regulatory framework on a transaction structure

 ii Fiduciary duties and liability

-Fiduciary duties of directors, officers and supervisors
+Fiduciary duties and potential liabilities of directors, officers and supervisors under Chinese law

 Chinese tax exposure

-- a the offshore vehicle locates its senior management and core management departments in charge of daily operations in China;
+- the offshore vehicle locates its senior management and core management departments in charge of daily operations in China;

-- b financial and human resources decisions of the offshore vehicle are subject to determination or approval by individuals or bodies in China;
+- financial and human resources decisions of the offshore vehicle are subject to determination or approval by individuals or bodies in China;

-- c the offshore vehicle’s major assets, accounting books, company seals, and minutes and files of board and shareholders’ meetings, are kept or located in China; and
+- the offshore vehicle's major assets, accounting books, company seals, and minutes and files of board and shareholders' meetings, are kept or located in China; and

 Chinese authorities' enforcement actions

-Chinese anticorruption enforcement update
+Chinese anti-corruption enforcement update